semberal/vertica-vagrant/README.md

 ### Can I run vertica-vagrant from Windows?

 Unfortunately Ansible [does not support Windows](http://docs.ansible.com/intro_installation.html#control-machine-requirements) for the control machine.
 You can try [this guide](http://www.azavea.com/blogs/labs/2014/10/running-vagrant-with-ansible-provisioning-on-windows/), which shows how to run Vagrant with Ansible provisioner in Cygwin.
-However, I'haven't tried it yet and cannot guarentee is will work.
+However, I haven't tried it yet and cannot guarentee is will work.

 ## Troubleshooting